because-why-not/awrtc_python/README.md

 In terminal 1:
 ```
-python call_app.py -l -a test1234
+python call_app.py -l test1234 --video --audio
 ```

 In terminal 2:
 ```
-python call_app.py -a test1234
+python call_app.py test1234
 ```

-Two windows should open with a test video feed.
-You can edit `call_app.py` to customize the tracks being sent.
+The first app will now stream a dummy video feed to the second.
+The second will playback video and audio received.

 ## Testing via Browser
 To stream from/to the browser, run the following in the terminal:
 ```
-python call_app.py -l -a test1234
+python call_app.py -l test1234 --video --audio
 ```

 To connect to the browser open the [Browser CallApp Example](https://because-why-not.com/webrtc/callapp.html?a=test1234) and press join or build your own via the ([awrtc_browser github](https://github.com/because-why-not/awrtc_browser)).
 Note signaling server can only be changed if rebuild via github (change the URI [here](https://github.com/because-why-not/awrtc_browser/blob/master/src/apps/callapp.ts#L74)).

+## Other examples

 ## Testing via Cross-platform Unity Asset WebRTC Video Chat
 1. Open the scene `callapp/callscene`